SoftWriters/RestaurantReviews/README.md

 # Luke's Solution

 All class diagrams were generated using the [Class Diagram tool](https://docs.microsoft.com/en-us/visualstudio/ide/class-designer/how-to-add-class-diagrams-to-projects?view=vs-2019) in Visual Studio 2019.
 The persistence layer users EF Core Code First Migrations to create a local SQL database.
-Some [initial users](./RestaurantReviews.Data/Users.cs) are pre-seeded into the database.
+Some initial data is pre-seeded into the database.
+There are some basic unit tests to illustrate capability, but these tests are not intended to be exhaustive.

 ## Project Structure / Architecture
 - Data - Data tier, built with EF Core
 - Logic - Core business logic, and anti-corruption layer so that the database implementation details don't "leak" into the web tier